Touchstone Talks: EP 1 - The Ups and Downs Owners Face

 leading up to the to the transaction

-that it would be different.
+that it would be different,

-That's one of the positives
+And that's that's one of the

-that could come out of it.
+the positives that could come out of it.

 And it did.

-So that I know that makes Tim
+So that I know it makes

-and I very happy.
+Tim and I very happy.

 That's good.

-It's it's worked out
+That it's it's worked out

-the way that it did good.
+the way that it did.

 And we see often